HASwitchPlate/openHASP-docs/docs/getting-started.md

 !!! note
     *Due to the large number of possible hardware options a selection of 3 popular ESP development boards has been made for the precompiled binaries.*

-For new projects we recommend ESP32-WROVER boards with PSram and 8MB of flash.
+For new projects we recommend ESP32-WROVER boards with PSram and minimal 8MB of flash.

 !!! tip
-    Advanced users can build and compile custom configurations using PlatformIO [locally](compiling/local.md) or [online with Gitpod](compiling/gitpod.md), however this is not currently supported.
+    Advanced users can build and compile custom hardware configurations using PlatformIO [locally](compiling/local.md) or [online with Gitpod](compiling/gitpod.md), however this is not currently supported.

 ## Recommended Display